 Nevertheless, if your goal is weight loss, you should be mindful of the calories that cheese contains and measure your servings with a food scale (and not eyeball them).

 Probiotic foods are incredibly beneficial for our gut health, and getting more of them directly from your food is a great way to keep things smooth, especially if you’ve suffered from diarrhea recently, or have needed to take antibiotics.

 Additionally, probiotics seem to improve the functioning of the immune system, strengthening it, while at the same time regulating allergic reactions and eczemas.

 Most of the probiotic foods in the list above are very low in carbs, some are slightly higher, but you could still have some from time to time even on strict keto – just plan your day accordingly.

-What are your favourite probiotic foods?
+What are your favorite probiotic foods?
 Have you ever fermented anything yourself?
 How did it go?
 Share your experience with us in the comments below – we’d love to hear from you!